-CEO Maggie Malone receives financial
+CEO Maggie Malone receives financial support from President Allan Darragh |

 After dinner Club members and visitors went to the Otaki Health Camp where we were greeted by the CEO, Maggie Malone, who gave us a conducted tour of their facilities, which have very recently been upgraded.
 Everywhere has been painted, done with very little disruption to the day to day running of the Camp.